 The incidence of tuberculosis has decreased in developed countries over the last few years.

 It is estimated that each year there are around a million cases of pediatric TB across the globe (1).
-Exclusive data for the prevalence of TB in babies is not available.
-More research needs to be done to achieve the statistical data of TB in babies.
+The Centres for Disease Control and Prevention (CDC) reported that in 2021, children under 15 represented four percent of TB cases in the US.
+However, exclusive data on TB prevalence in babies is unavailable.
+Hence, more research is warranted.

 Tuberculosis is the number one infectious cause of death worldwide but remains underappreciated as a cause of morbidity and mortality in children (4).
 However, diagnosed and treated on time, TB has a good prognosis.